 Horse Racing Statistics

 As an ancient sport, horse racing has some pretty interesting facts and stats.
 But, unfortunately, most of them aren’t good.

 12. Between 700–800 Racehorses Die or Are Injured in the US Every Year.

 - Around 870,000 horses are competing or training every year for track racing.

 - The first criminal investigation into horse trainers and veterinarians took place in 2018 when 37 horses died in a single year at Santa Anita Park in Arcadia, California.

-- Horse stats show these are one of the most expensive pets.
+- Horse stats show these are one of the most expensive animals you can own.
 Caring for one racehorse can cost upwards of $55,000 a year, so they’re often put down for minor injuries.

 If you think that’s bad, get your tissues ready for the following sections.